atksh/python_prtree/README.md

 - This PRTree is implemented by C++ with Pybind11, and much faster than numba implementation of PRTree.
 - If you can use C++, you should use boost::geometry (I didn't know it and sadly made this package).
-- Please note that insert / erase operation is not optimized compared to ordinary r-tree.
+- Please note that insert / erase operations are not optimized compared to ordinary r-tree.

 # Reference